Scottish Council for Voluntary Organisations: Governance

 SCVO is governed by a Management Board with representatives elected from its Policy Committee.
 Anna Fowlie has been Chief Executive since 23 April 2018, taking over from Martin Sime who held the role from 1991 to late 2017.
-Andrew Burns is the current convener.
+Richard Jennings is the current convener.

 History

 The organisation was established on 1 October 1943 as the Scottish Council of Social Service (SCSS).
 During its first years much of the Council’s work was dictated by wartime need and its immediate aftermath.

 In 1983 the Council’s name was changed to the Scottish Council for Community and Voluntary Organisations with the working title of Voluntary Action for Scotland.
 In 1986 the name Scottish Council for Voluntary Organisations was adopted.

+In 2003, the SCVO moved its headquarters to the newly restored and repurposed Mansfield Place Church in Edinburgh.

 SCVO hosted the 6th, 7th and 8th CIVICUS World Assemblies in 2006, 2007 and 2008.